ubccr/xdmod/docs/hierarchy.md

         "group_by": "fieldofscience"
     },

-These correspond to the three levels of the heirarchy.
+These correspond to the three levels of the hierarchy.
 The names refer to those used by XSEDE, but the text displayed to overridden by the names in `hierarchy.json`.
 The top level is `nsfdirectorate`, the middle level is `parentscience` and the bottom level is